Flood control projects scandal in the Philippines: September 21

 Protestors call for government accountability during the Baha sa Luneta demonstration at Rizal Park.

 Protestors congregate during the Trillion Peso March at the People Power Monument along EDSA.

 15,000 students of the Polytechnic University of the Philippines walked out on October 10 and burned an effigy of President Marcos Jr.

 On September 21, 2025, several mass demonstrations were conducted within the National Capital Region and other locations nationwide to protest anomalies in flood control projects and other issues of systemic corruption.
-These rallies coincided with the anniversary of the 1972 declaration (Note: While Proclamation No. 1081 was signed on September 21, Martial law was announced via televised address two days later on September 23.) of martial law by former President Ferdinand Marcos Sr. Protesters flocked to Rizal Park in Manila to conduct the "Baha sa Luneta: Aksyon Laban sa Korapsyon" rally starting at 9 am, led by the Taumbayan Ayaw sa Magnanakaw at Abusado Network Alliance, or TAMA NA.
+These rallies coincided with the anniversary of the 1972 declaration (Note: While Proclamation No. 1081 was signed on September 21, Martial law was announced via televised address two days later on September 23.) of martial law by former President Ferdinand Marcos Protesters flocked to Rizal Park in Manila to conduct the "Baha sa Luneta: Aksyon Laban sa Korapsyon" rally starting at 9 am, led by the Taumbayan Ayaw sa Magnanakaw at Abusado Network Alliance, or TAMA NA.
 An estimated 49,000 to 100,000 protesters were in attendance.
 In the afternoon, another large demonstration named the "Trillion Peso March" was led by various civil society groups, political and religious organizations, students and private citizens.
 The event was conducted at the People Power Monument along EDSA, Quezon City, with around 30,000 participants expected to join.
 Various organizations also conducted other anti-corruption demonstrations in Laoag, Tuguegarao, San Fernando, La Union, Olongapo, Baguio, Pangasinan, Iloilo City, Bacolod, Cebu City, Dumaguete, and Cagayan de Oro.

 In parallel with the September 21 protest rallies, several violent clashes were noted in multiple locations across Manila.
 Protesters in Mendiola Street threw rocks and alleged Molotov cocktails at police officers guarding the pathway to Malacañang Palace, leading to over 200 arrests and allegedly injuring 39 police officers.
 Protesters also set ablaze a trailer truck and a police motorcycle on Ayala Bridge.
 Some police reportedly deployed water cannons and retaliated by throwing rocks and firing tear gas at protesters.
 A group of teenagers clashed with police along Recto Avenue by hurling objects and reportedly ransacking a Hotel Sogo branch.
 The National Union of People's Lawyers alleged that police beat up and tortured detainees at the police tent at Mendiola and at the Manila Police District facility.
 The riots were estimated to have resulted in approximately in damage to both public infrastructure and private property.
 The Manila Police District has arrested 190 protesters as of September 23.
 The Department of Health recorded 48 individuals hospitalized with one fatality.

 Youth groups described the police actions during the anti-corruption demonstrations as violent and "brutal".
 At a protest rally on September 22 outside the PNP headquarter outside Camp Crame, Samahan ng Progresibong Kabataan (SPARK) called for an investigation of police involved in the dispersal of protests around the country.